yussypu/database/DECISIONS.md

 ### Decision

-The two-tier architecture was initially considered **intentional and correct**.
+The two tier architecture was initially considered **intentional and correct**.

 ### Superseded

-**This ADR was superseded by ADR-025.** The two-tier architecture was identified as a regression from the original spec.
-Phase 3.5 Stage 5b rewrote VersionStore to be engine-backed, eliminating the in-memory BTreeMap layer.
+**This ADR was superseded by ADR-025.** The two tier architecture was identified as a regression from the original spec.
+Phase 3.5 Stage 5b rewrote VersionStore to be engine backed, eliminating the in memory BTreeMap layer.

 ---